 As an alternative, vertex animations animate a model without the need of a skeleton.
 These animations specify the position of each vertex in the model directly.
 Decentraland supports these animations as well.

 There’s no specific rule about the names animations must have.
 You can verify the names of the animations in an exported model by opening the contents of a .gltf file with a text editor.
-Typically, an animation name is comprised of its armature name, an underscore and its animation name.
-For example
+You can also inspect the model in Babylon sandbox to see the available animations.

 You can include any number of animations in a glTF model.
 All animations in a glTF model are disabled by default when loading the model into a Decentraland scene.